hooverken/ARMPowershell/README.md

 # Configure-AzFilesShareForMSIXAppAttach.ps1

 This script applies the necessary permissions (both IAM role assignments and NTFS ACLs) to configure an [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) share for use with [MSIX App Attach](https://docs.microsoft.com/en-us/azure/virtual-desktop/what-is-app-attach) and [Windows Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/).

+## Prerequisites

+It's best to run this script from a system that is joined to the same AD that the storage account is using for authentication.

+* Make sure you are connected to the target Azure environment using the Az Powershell module as a user which can create a file share on the target storage account
+* ALSO make sure you are connected to Azure AD with `Connect-AzureAD`
+* The ActiveDirectory Powershell module must be installed

 ## Parameters